Fearless (novel series): Second story arc

-In the second arc it is revealed that Gaia's ex-boyfriend Sam is not dead, but was held hostage for several months in Loki's terrorist compound; which has become abandoned.
-Upon being freed, Sam and Gaia reunite and return to the compound; in hopes of finding a clue to her missing father Tom's location.
+In the second arc it is revealed that Gaia's ex-boyfriend Sam is not dead, but was held hostage for several months in Loki's terrorist compound, which has been abandoned.
+Upon being freed, Sam and Gaia reunite and return to the compound in hopes of finding a clue to her missing father Tom's location.
 Their search leads them to rescue an old prisoner named "Dmitri".
-During their travel back to New York, Sam discovers that Gaia is dating Ed; which wounds him emotionally.
+During their travel back to New York, Sam discovers that Gaia is dating Ed, which wounds him emotionally.

 Throughout this time several assassination attempts are made upon Gaia's life, which makes Gaia suspicious of Sam and causes her to suspect he was (brainwashed) into becoming her enemy.
-The assassination attempts are eventually revealed to be the work of Tatiana and Natasha; who work for an organization that is outside of Loki's control.
-It is revealed that the prisoner found in Loki's compound is actually Gaia's grandfather Yuri: the original leader and founder of the Russian criminal syndicate that Loki controls.
-Gaia's status as heir of her grandfather's criminal organization jeopardized Natasha and Tatiana's inheritance (both of which are cousins of Gaia's mother); prompting them to seek out and attempt to assassinate Gaia.
+The assassination attempts are eventually revealed to be the work of Tatiana and Natasha, who work for an organization that is outside of Loki's control.
+It is revealed that the prisoner found in Loki's compound is actually Gaia's grandfather Yuri, the original leader and founder of the Russian criminal syndicate that Loki controls.
+Gaia's status as heir of her grandfather's criminal organization jeopardized the inheritance of Natasha and Tatiana (both of whom are cousins of Gaia's mother), prompting them to seek out and attempt to assassinate Gaia.
 Both women are eventually captured in traps set up by FBI agents, Jake (a charismatic new transfer student) and Gaia.

 With help from Loki (who awakened from his coma), Gaia discovers that her father is in Siberia.
 She leaves for Siberia with Jake and Loki.
-Loki's personality has greatly been changed from the coma; leaving him as a benevolent and thoughtful person with regrets for his past crimes and actions.
+Loki's personality has greatly been changed from the coma, leaving him a benevolent and thoughtful person with regrets for his past crimes and actions.
 The group eventually succeeds in not only rescuing Tom, but also capturing Yuri.
 The success of the operation prompts Gaia to begin a relationship with Jake, who had been romantically pursuing her throughout this arc.
 Gaia is left with the hope that her troubles will finally be over.